SAP-samples/cap-cds-hands-on/exercises/07/README.md

 Great - the CAP server, specifically the support for OData service provision and handling, has made a `NavigationProperty` element available for the `Suppliers` entity type.
-Note that our previous "guess" as to what this would be named, "products", was correct, i.e. based on the `products` element in the `Suppliers` entity:
+Note that our previous "guess" as to what this would be named, "products", was correct, i.e. based on our newly added `products` element in the `Suppliers` entity:

 ```cds